lapesd/dynemol/docs/profiling.md

 ### Results

 Profile created by executing the code with all the OpenMP directives removed.
-See (#limitations)[#limitations] for more info.
+See limitations section below for more info.

 ```bash
 $ gprof a -b